BracketSpace/Advanced-Cron-Manager/readme.txt

 = Next release =
 * [Changed] Updated composer libraries
+* [Changed] Changed DI52 Container to Dice in own namespace
 * [Added] Server Scheduler section with information about hooking the WP Cron to server scheduler

 = 2.1.2 =